 |Class of 2020||100%||100%||100%|

-1 Percentage of graduates who find employment in the field within six months of graduation
+1 Percentage of graduates who find employment in the field within a year of graduation

 2 Percentage of students who have taken and passed the national certification exam within one year after graduation

 3 Percentage of students who completed the final half of the program, which is defined as those entering the first semester of the second year of clinical rotations.